dimagi/mobile-deploy/README.md

 ## setup
 * Create a user on the jenkins master machine that is part of "jenkins" group:
 `useradd -m -g users -G jenkins,sudo -s /bin/zsh yolandi`
 * Add your ssh public key to that machine so that you can login without typing your password.
-(First few steps here detail this)[https://help.github.com/articles/generating-ssh-keys/].
+[First few steps here detail this](https://help.github.com/articles/generating-ssh-keys/).
 This is need to push files to that server via the deploy scripts you run locally.
 * Checkout the [mobile deploy repository](https://github.com/dimagi/mobile-deploy) and copy deploy.conf.template to deploy.conf and populate it the correct credentials.
 * `pip install -r requirements.txt`